amadio/vecgeom/doc/G4INTEGRATION.md

   cmake -DGeant4_DIR=${TOPDIR}/geant/install-${VERSION}-${MODE}/lib/Geant4-10.2.0  ..
   make -j8

-  #.. build B1 example against VecGeom version of Geant4
-  Geant4_DIR=${TOPDIR}/geant/install-${VERSION}-vecgeom/lib/Geant4-10.2.0
-  source ${Geant4_DIR}/bin/geant4.sh
-  mkdir ${TOPDIR}/b1/build-vecgeom
-  cd ${TOPDIR}/b1/build-vecgeom
-  cmake -DGeant4_DIR=${TOPDIR}/geant/install-${VERSION}-vecgeom/lib/Geant4-10.2.0  ..
-  make -j8

-Then repeat the last two block above for MODE=vecgeom.
+Then repeat the last block above for MODE=vecgeom.

-At this point both USolids-based and VecGeom-based Geant4 jobs are ready to be run.
+At this point, if no errors were observed, both USolids-based and VecGeom-based Geant4 jobs are ready to be run.

 * Running and testing

-The runtime setup is much simpler, and most of the steps above are not needed.
+The runtime setup is much simpler, and in principle, none of the steps above are needed.
 A setup script is available to help with this:

   cd ${TOPDIR}/b1